 Ysobel remembered interesting little facts about both her grandparents, although she never knew her grandfather.
 Click on the arrow to hear what she has to say about them both, starting with Blanche.

-Elliot was next in line, Wynne’s adored brother.
+Elliot (George Elliot) was next in line, born in 1874, Wynne’s adored brother.
 The diaries are full of him, and of longing to be with him.
+He was educated at Harrow and went on to Trinity College, Cambridge, getting his BA in 1896.
 He went to plant indigo in India before the turn of the century, and so the family saw him only occasionally, but whenever possible Wynne would have an adventure with him, like the one in 1910 when she met him in Naples and then travelled slowly back to England on an extended holiday.
 That’s the sort of journey that will appear in the Travel strip.
 Elliot married quite late in life, Kay Dixon, and had no children.
+A picture of him at Harrow, taken in 1891, is at the bottom of this page.

 Wynne, or Winifred Gladys as she should be known, was born on June 15th 1879.